 The series had a success story with Jamie and Doug right out of the gate, although it looked a bit shaky at first.
 As the only Season 1 pair still together, they're the show's longest-lasting couple.

 Many viewers were especially compelled by Jamie's journey.
 Her post-ceremony freak-out—where she sobbed in the hall in her wedding dress—seemed raw and authentic.
 Soon after, viewers also learned that she had struggled in her family life—she had raised her younger siblings after gaining legal custody of them and was mostly estranged from her mother.

 Once Jamie got over her initial anxiety, the two really seemed to click.
 Doug seemed to have a calming influence on Jamie and offered the stable family foundation she needed.
 Things got much better for Jamie after she and Doug found their rhythm as a married couple.
 They starred in a spinoff TV show, Married at First Sight: Jamie and Doug Plus One, which focused on the impending arrival of their baby daughter, Henley.
-Although Jamie and Doug have been open about their struggles with pregnancy in the past, they announced in the fall of 2019 that they’re expecting a baby in the spring.
+Although Jamie and Doug have been open about their struggles with pregnancy in the past, they announced in the fall of 2019 that they're expecting a baby in the spring.
 Their son, Hendrix Douglas Hehner, was born on May 13, 2020.